joanpablo/reactive_forms/README.md

 # Reactive Forms

-This is a model driven approach to handling form inputs and validations, heavily inspired in [Angular's Reactive Forms](https://angular.io/guide/reactive-forms).
+This is a model driven approach to handling Forms inputs and validations, heavily inspired in [Angular's Reactive Forms](https://angular.io/guide/reactive-forms).

 ## Getting Started